ossec/ossec-docs/blog/posts/2014-05-12-OSSEC-Commercial-Support-Contracts.markdown.rst

 OSSEC Project and currently builds the OSSEC RPM packages for each release.
-If you are interested in the Atomic Secured Linux, AtomiCorp provides commercial support for the system You can find out more about Atomic Secured linux by contating AtomiCorp sales at sales@atomicorp.com.
+If you are interested in the Atomic Secured Linux, AtomiCorp provides commercial support for the system You can find out more about Atomic Secured linux by contacting AtomiCorp sales at sales@atomicorp.com.